Ford urges 2,900 pickup owners to stop driving after new Takata death

-WASHINGTON (Reuters) - Ford Motor Co said on Thursday it had confirmed a second death in an older pickup truck caused by a defective Takata airbag inflator and urged 2,900 owners in North America to stop driving immediately until they can get replacement parts.
+WASHINGTON (Reuters) - Ford Motor Co said on Thursday it had confirmed a second death in an older pickup truck caused by a defective airbag inflator of Takata Corp and urged 2,900 owners in North America to stop driving immediately until they can get replacement parts.

 The second largest U.S. automaker said it confirmed in late December that a July 2017 crash death in West Virginia in a 2006 Ford Ranger was caused by a defective Takata inflator.
 It previously reported a similar death in South Carolina that occurred in December 2015.

 Ford said both Takata deaths occurred with inflators built on the same day installed in 2006 Ranger pickups.
 At least 21 deaths worldwide are linked to the Takata inflators that can rupture and send deadly metal fragments into the driver’s body.
 The faulty inflators have led to the largest automotive recall in history.
-The other 19 deaths have occurred in Honda Motor Co vehicles, most in the United States.
+The other 19 deaths have occurred in Honda Motor Co vehicles, most of which were in the United States.

 Ford issued a new recall for automobiles that had been previously recalled in 2016.
-Of those 391,000, the new recall announced on Thursday affects 2,900 vehicles.
+Of those 391,000 2004-2006 Ranger vehicles, the new recall announced on Thursday affects 2,900 vehicles.
 These include 2,700 in the United States and nearly 200 in Canada.
 The new recall will allow for identification of the 2,900 owners in the highest risk pool.

+A Mazda Motor Corp spokeswoman said Thursday the company would conduct a similar recall and stop drive warning for some 2006 Mazda B-Series trucks, which were built by Ford and are similar to the Ranger.

+Japanese auto supplier Takata plans to sell its viable operations to Key Safety Systems, an affiliate of China’s Ningo Joyson Electric Corp, for $1.6 billion.
+Takata did not immediately comment Thursday on the Ford action.

 The National Highway Traffic Safety Administration urged owners to heed Ford’s warning.
 “It is extremely important that all high-risk air bags are tracked down and replaced immediately,” NHTSA spokeswoman Karen Aldana said.

-Ford will pay to have vehicles towed to dealerships or send mobile repair teams to owners’ homes and provide free loaners.
+Ford said it would pay to have vehicles towed to dealerships or send mobile repair teams to owners’ homes and provide free loaners if needed.

 Takata said in June that it has recalled, or expected to recall, about 125 million vehicles worldwide by 2019, including more than 60 million in the United States.
 Some 19 automakers worldwide are impacted.

-Takata inflators can explode with excessive force, unleashing metal shrapnel inside cars and trucks.
-The defect led Takata to file for bankruptcy protection in June.
+More Ford coverage: In effort to catch up with rivals, Ford puts auto emergency brakes on two 2019 models

+In 2017, prosecutors in Detroit charged three former senior Takata executives with falsifying test results to conceal the inflator defect.
+None have come to the United States to face charges.

 Last year, Takata pleaded guilty to wire fraud and were subject to pay a total of $1 billion in criminal penalties in a U.S. court in connection with the recalls.

+Automakers have struggled to get enough replacement parts for the massive recalls.
+A November NHTSA report said about two-thirds of U.S. vehicles recalled have not yet been repaired.

+Senator Bill Nelson, a Democrat, said in a statement on Thursday the latest death is evidence of “the very definition of a failed recall” pointing to the earlier Ford death in 2015.
+NHTSA must do more, he said, to make the recall a priority.

 Reporting by David Shepardson; Editing by Chizu Nomiyama and Diane Craft